 My mother is so cute.
 Since she has been aware of this blog, she's always cutting recipes out of newspapers and magazines for me.
-Luckily for me she has excellent taste when it comes to the interesting and unusual.
+Luckily for me, she has excellent taste when it comes to the interesting and unusual.
 At 84 she also has a mind like a steel trap.
 Recently I mentioned I had leftover ricotta from making galettes for weekend guests and the next time I saw her, she handed me this recipe.
 It was for a cake but I made muffins out of it.

-Of course I also switched up most of the ingredients and added a sugar spice topping but there is still nothing unusual about this recipe other than it did help me divest myself of some of the leftover ricotta.
+Of course, I also switched up most of the ingredients and added a sugar spice topping but there is still nothing unusual about this recipe other than it did help me divest myself of some of the leftover ricotta.
 What won me over was how quickly it came together with no mixer involved so I thought I'd share it.

-Of course there are limitless substitutions you can make for the cranberries.
+There are limitless substitutions you can make for the cranberries.
 I was just going with the season and using whole wheat flour gave myself the illusion these are super healthy.

 Easy Cranberry Ricotta Whole Wheat Muffins